Knoch 7th Grade Field Trip to

 We will be staying at the Holiday Inn Express & Suites, Gettysburg.
 It which features comfortable, well appointed rooms equipped with cable TV and a blow dryer.
 Each room has either two queen beds or a king bed and a sleeper sofa.

 Students choose their own roommates using a form that will be distributed in Social Studies class.
-All forms for a room should match, be stapled together, and submitted to Mr. McAnallen by the due date (see KEY INFO).
+All forms for a room should contain the same names, be stapled together, and be submitted to Mr. McAnallen by the due date (see KEY INFO).

 Rooms of 2 or 3 will be asked to combine with another student or room.

 If 2 students do not want to be combined with another group or student, a room of only 2 can be requested.
 Each student must pay an extra $40 (cash or check made to “Logan Tours Inc), to be given to Mr. McAnallen with the roommate selection form.

 Breakfast: Not included – send healthy snacks on bus.

 Lunch: Subway cold cut trio or turkey 6″ sub, chips, dessert, & water.